ECPrice1/Group_2_Project_3/README.md

 Below this we have a radar chart that we created with the Chart.js library which displays the average score for five different song metrics for a given month.
 This is an interactive overlay chart that can be altered to show all the data or only specific months.<br>
 Files used - [radar_chart.js](dashboard/radar_chart.js)

-Next we have a line graph that plots the mean and standard deviation of a given song metric over the course of 6 months.
+Next we have a line graph that plots the mean and a trendline of a given song metric over the course of 6 months.
 This graph can change from the options on the dropdown menu above.<br>
 Files used - [line_graph.js](dashboard/line_graph.js)

 Lastly we have a recommendations chart which shows the top five songs for a given song metric that you might want to use for your advertisement.
 This can be changed as well by choosing an option from the dropdown above for a different song metric.<br>